SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>objectNodeId</td>
 <td>string</td>
 <td>no</td>
-<td>The NodeId of the Object or ObjectType that is the source of a HasComponent Reference (or subtype of HasComponent Reference) to the Method</td>
+<td>The NodeId of the Object or ObjectType that is the source of a HasComponent reference (or subtype of HasComponent reference) to the method</td>
 </tr>
 <tr>
 <td>parseResponse</td>
 <td>boolean</td>
 <td>no</td>
-<td>If set to true, value is converted to json and actual value is stored in rawValue fragment in response.
+<td>If set to true, the value is converted to JSON and the actual value is stored in the rawValue fragment in response.
 Default is true</td>
 </tr>
 </tbody>
 </table>